 The girls received princess bags full of fun prizes, scented girly bath stuff, etc.

-When they returned to the party area, we helped them put their caramel apples, crayons, just washed mugs, manners hand-out, and coloring sheets into their backpacks/bags.
+When they returned to the party area, we helped them put their caramel apples, and crayons, just-washed mugs, manners hand-outs, and coloring sheets into their backpacks/bags.
 They got a bunch of loot!

 Note: Parents received a caramel apple favor, as well.
 We all like take-home favors!

 Where did I shop?

 Centerpieces – The Pirate Ship was ordered from Amazon.